Health Grand Challenge Internships

 Funded Health Grand Challenge Internships

-- Funding: All HGC internships come with a stipend to defray the cost of living expenses and international travel.
+- Funding: All HGC internships come with a stipend intended to cover all essential living expenses plus travel to/from the internship site.
 Stipend levels vary depending on the internship location and duration.

 - Eligibility: Freshmen, sophomores and juniors currently enrolled at Princeton are eligible to apply to HGC internships.
 These internships are not open to graduating seniors, Princeton students on a leave of absence, or students at other universities.